 IMMEDIATE SUPERVISOR Associate Provost, Student Development and Public Affairs

-The Director of Community Involvement and Service is responsible for developing and managing collaborative community engagement and volunteer experiences for students.
+The Director of Community Involvement and Service is responsible for developing and managing collaborative community engagement, volunteer, and immersion experiences experiences for students.
 The Director of Community Involvement and Service provides the leadership required to develop, implement, supervise, evaluate, and institutionalize comprehensive volunteer and service programs founded on student development principles and best practices in collaboration with students, faculty, staff, and community partners.

 MINIMUM ACCEPTABLE QUALIFICATIONS

 Education: A Bachelor's degree is required.
 A Master's degree is preferred.

 Experience: At least one year of involvement and/or leadership experience working with community organizations and/or partners is required; involvement and/or leadership experience in a volunteer center preferred.
 Experience with community coalition building, service organizations, alternative break facilitation, organizational development, and/or initiating, planning, executing, and assessing programs and services and measuring learning outcomes is preferred.

 Skills: Excellent organizational, written, verbal communication, presentation and interpersonal skills are required.
 Computer literacy is required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
 Experience working in diverse environment and/or with students from diverse backgrounds is preferred.